joanlafuente/StorIA/README.md

 - **Text2Text**: [Mistral](https://huggingface.co/mistralai/Mistral-7B-v0.1)
   - Model used to generate the text of a story page.

+There is a more specific explanation of the pipeline on the report.

 ## Installation and Usage

 Before starting clone the repository: